yakovypg/Ypdf.Web/README.md

 </p>

 ## About
+> **_NOTE:_**  The project is in the development stage.
+At the moment it may not work correctly.
+But soon the first release will appear, in which it will be possible to explore the application.

 **Ypdf** is a cross-platform, free and open source PDF document processing application that combines the best features of existing solutions and provides the most popular and requested functionality for free to its users.

 [![Contributors](https://img.shields.io/github/contributors/yakovypg/Ypdf.Web)](https://github.com/yakovypg/Ypdf.Web/graphs/contributors)